What is the supplemental register for trademarks?

 Being on the supplemental register does mean that you are federally registered, and you could use the (R) next to your mark.
 This also means that people could search the federal USPTO database and see your mark.
 This would also mean that confusingly similar marks wouldn’t be allowed to be registered, at least with the USTPO.
-So, there are benefits to being on the supplemental register.

 Can I ever file the principal register?

 The owner of a mark on the supplemental register can try and get a mark off the supplemental register and on the principal register if it has acquired distinctiveness.
 This would require a new filing to the principal register.
 After five years of use, it may be possible to get on the principal register, but that can be a pretty difficult and expensive process to show the mark has acquired distinctiveness.